 Distance from NYC: 4 hours

-Outdoors, you can ski, snowshoe, or hike the trails, say hello to the farm animals, or just enjoy the spectacular views.
-The yurt sits on the former lair of the infamous Loomis Gang, the largest organized crime family in 19th century America.
+Outdoors, you can ski, snowshoe, hike the trails, say hello to the farm animals, or just enjoy the spectacular views.
+The yurt sits on the former lair of the infamous Loomis Gang, the largest organized crime family in 19th-century America.

 Winter recreation near Waterville: There’s a lot of hiking nearby!
 Check out Charles Baker State Preserve and Roscoe Conkling Park for hiking, snowshoeing, and skiing.